-The Liberal government has removed the P3 screen put in place by the previous Conservative government for large infrastructure projects.
+The Liberal government has removed the public-private partnership (P3) screen put in place by the previous Conservative government for large infrastructure projects.
 But ongoing underfunding intensifies pressure on municipalities and First Nation communities to consider privatizing the financing, operations, management and/or maintenance of their water facilities through P3s.
 Water and wastewater systems could also be targeted for privatization through the new Canada Infrastructure Bank.

 This pressure to privatize continues despite well‑documented failures around the world.
 There is a growing trend to bring water services back into public hands or reject privatization proposals.
 In the last 15 years, municipalities in more than 35 countries have cancelled or not renewed over 180 water privatization contracts.

 In 2011, 74 per cent of voters in Abbotsford, BC, rejected a drinking water P3.
-The $291 million project would have been the largest privately-financed undertaking in the Canadian water sector to date.
+The $291 million project would have been the largest P3 in the Canadian water sector.
 At the time, federal funding for the project was only available on the condition that the project be delivered as a P3.